 Introduction

-This Data Protection Informative Notice (the “Notice”), sets out information about how [Partner Outlet], a private limited liability company, registered in [ ] bearing company registration number [ ] and registered office situated at [ ] (the “Partner Outlet” or “Data Controller”) and These Modern Times Limited, a private limited liability company, registered in Malta, bearing company registration number C 100505 and registered office situated at Level 4, The Penthouse, Suite 2, Ewropa Business Centre, Triq Dun Karm, Birkirkara BKR 9034, Malta (the “Processor”), process Personal Information pertaining to users of Surprize Me (the “Users”) in respect of the Surprise Me application.
+This Data Protection Informative Notice (the “Notice”), sets out information about how [Partner Outlet] (the “Partner Outlet” or “Data Controller”) and These Modern Times Limited, a private limited liability company, registered in Malta, bearing company registration number C 100505 and registered office situated at Level 4, The Penthouse, Suite 2, Ewropa Business Centre, Triq Dun Karm, Birkirkara BKR 9034, Malta (the “Processor”), process Personal Information pertaining to users of Surprize Me (the “Users”) in respect of the Surprise Me application.
 We are firmly committed to respecting individuals’ privacy and the confidentiality of their Personal Information.

 All Personal Data will be processed in accordance with the Data Protection Act (Chapter 586 of the Laws of Malta) and subsidiary legislations thereunder (hereinafter referred to as the “Act”) and the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (hereinafter referred to as the “General Data Protection Regulation” or “GDPR”).